Fdawgs/docsmith/CONTRIBUTING.md

 1. Pull request base branch is set to `main`.
 All pull requests should be forked from and merged back to `main`
 2. Run `npm test` to check the code adheres to the defined ESLint style and that it passes the Jest tests
+3. Run `npm run lint:fix` to automatically fix any ESLint errors
-3. Run `npm run lint:prettier:fix` to run the Prettier code formatter over the code
+4. Run `npm run lint:prettier:fix` to automatically fix any Prettier errors
-4. Run `npm run lint:licenses` if adding or updating production dependencies to check they use permissive licenses
+5. Run `npm run lint:licenses` if adding or updating production dependencies to check they use permissive licenses

-Steps 2. and 4. are automatically run by a pre-commit hook added by [Husky](https://typicode.github.io/husky/#/).
+Steps 2. and 5. are automatically run by a pre-commit hook added by [Husky](https://typicode.github.io/husky/#/).

 ## Issues